PhluantMobile/dojo_js/README.md

 Type: Integer or String
 If argument is an integer, indicates the height in number of pixels.
 Otherwise, a String containing any valid css value may be used.

 Use this function for expandable ads, to switch between contracted and expanded state.
-This method resizes the ad's iframe container to the specified size (if necessary), fires off the appropriate reporting tracker, and expands the webview to take up the entire screen if executed in an MRAID environment.
+This method resizes the ad's iframe container to the specified size (if the ad is inside an iframe), fires off the appropriate reporting tracker, and expands the webview to take up the entire screen if executed in an MRAID environment.
 This will automatically begin tracking the amount of time the ad has been expanded.
+Additionally, if a video has been set to play automatically on expand, it will play the video (see [HTML5 video](#html5-video)).

 Note that you still need to resize the ad creative manually.